-1:5 We transform 1m3 of freshly excavated clay into 5m3 of lightweight construction material.
-Through this highly lightweight construction material.
-Through this highly resourceful return of 1:5, we feel that our production positively impacts the full life circle of a natural resource, from cradle to grave.
+We transform 1m of freshly excavated clay into 5m of lightweight construction material.
+Through this highly resourceful return of 1.5 we feel that our production resourceful return of 1:5, we feel that our production positively impacts the full life circle of a natural resource, from cradle to grave.
 During the production process the clay pellets expands and pops like popcorn.
 That creates the porous center and gives the product its lightweight characteristics.
 The porosity provides some unique draining properties to Leca solutions.
 Light weight means fewer trucks on the road.